 Zigbee | ✔ |

-If you’re into minimalism and simple white design, Eero Pro 6E is right up your alley.
+If you’re into minimalism, the simple white design of the Eero Pro 6E is right up your alley.
 It has the signature white plastic case that most Eero models have.

 It’s slightly taller than the Eero Pro 6.
 But it’s still very sleek and you can easily blend it into your home decor.

 The back has 2 ethernet ports where you can plug in cables for wired connections.
-Then, it has the standard USB-C port in the middle that you can use for the power supply.
+It has a standard USB-C port in the middle that you can use for the power supply.

-It has a single LED light at the top.
-The lights would tell you the status of your router/satellite. but what you should be most concerned with is the RED light.
-It means there’s something wrong with your device.
+There’s a single LED light at the top.
+The lights tell you the status of your router/satellite.
+Just keep an eye out for the red light.
+It means there’s something wrong with your device!

 Lastly, the bottom has a reset button and anti-slip dots.
-The anti-slip silicone prevents your device from falling or slipping accidentally.
+The anti-slip silicone prevents your device from falling or slipping around.

 If you want added security features and parental controls, you can get an Eero Secure subscription.
 The subscription costs $30 annually or $3 monthly and it comes with the following features: